Fraxel Laser Technology

 The Power of Fractional Laser Skin Resurfacing

 The true advantage of fractional laser skin resurfacing is the ability to obtain mild to moderate improvement with minimal down time.
 Some patients will settle for a lesser result if it avoids extended time away from work or play.
-Fractional laser resurfacing is also excellent for younger patients that do not have sever wrinkles or sun damage, but need a “freshening up” of their skin.
+Fractional laser resurfacing is also excellent for younger patients that do not have severe wrinkles or sun damage, but need a “freshening up” of their skin.
 Most patients notice an immediate improvement of skin texture and a smoother feel.
 In addition, superficial sun damage and sun spots are usually improved.
 The finest skin wrinkles may be improved, but deeper lines and wrinkles are usually not improved.
 Fractional treatments can be repeated for increased results.

 Fractional laser treatment WILL NOT EQUAL THE RESULTS OF AGGRESSIVE CO2 LASER and the patient must beware of inflated marketing efforts by the media and laser companies.
 On February 1, the Today show compared Fraxel treatment to a facelift.
 This is sadly untrue and will produce many disappointed patients if they believe that Fraxel treatment will provide 1/100 of a facelift result.
 In a nutshell, this is a newer, friendlier laser treatment with advantages for selected patients.
 It is not a miracle and will not replace other laser techniques and especially not facelift.
 It is an additional tool in the bag of tricks for the cosmetic surgeon.
 One advantage is the ability to treat the neck, hands and other areas of the body that are too sensitive for aggressive laser treatment.
 Finally, fractional resurfacing can also be carefully used on skin of color which is an additional advantage.